 There have been few studies measuring magnetic field levels in Australian homes.
 ARPANSA has conducted a survey of power frequency magnetic fields in approximately 300 randomly selected homes in metropolitan Melbourne.
-The results have been published in a scientific journal (see ARPANSA news item of 8 May 2014).
+The results have been published in a scientific journal and titled Survey of residential power-frequency magnetic fields in Melbourne, Australia.
 A summary of the findings is provided below.

 Magnetic fields within homes vary with location in the home and over time.
 The fields can come from sources outside the home, such as powerlines, or from wiring and appliances within the home.
 The actual strength of the field at a given location depends upon the type of electrical sources and their distance from the location of measurement.
 The survey collected data from 297 homes of volunteers between September 2005 and August 2007.
 Analysis of the information collected shows that:

 - Time-averaged magnetic fields in the living room and the youngest child’s bedroom were 0.06 µT (0.6 mG) and 0.05 µT (0.5 mG), respectively.

 - The majority of homes (~93%) had time-averaged fields below 0.2 µT (2 mG).
 Around 2% had fields greater than 0.4 µT (4 mG) and these were mainly due to close proximity (less than 50 metres) to high voltage transmission lines.

 - Other factors associated with different magnetic field exposures included the proximity of the distribution powerline outside the home, other external electrical infrastructure (such as sub-stations and transformers) and the geographical location of the home in relation to housing density (i.e. homes in inner city suburbs tended to have higher magnetic fields).